 Þingvellir (Thingvellir) National Park– the site of two tectonic plates (American and Eurasian) that drift apart at a speed of 2 cm/year, and also the site of Althingi, the oldest functioning parliament in the world.
 We couldn’t get enough of the history and autumn colors here.

 Bright blue bubbling pools, hot springs, and mud pots, this place was a delight to see!
 Although the sulfur smelled like rotten eggs, you forget all about it with the excitement of seeing Strokkur explode every 5-10 minutes.

 We made a stop at Fákasel Horse farm to see the famous Icelandic horses.
 They are all pure bred- once an Icelandic horse leaves the country it cannot ever return, and no horses can be imported.
 They also have five gaits instead of four, making them very unique.

 We didn’t think we could top the Golden Circle, but we were proven wrong during our exploration of Iceland’s South Coast shores: Skógafoss waterfall, Reynisfjara’s black sand beaches, Sólheimajökull glacier, Eyjafjallajökull volcano, and Seljalandsfoss waterfall, among others.

-Skógafoss– JJ and I were able to climb to the very top of this powerful waterfall.
+Skógafoss– We were able to climb to the very top of this powerful waterfall.
 (Look to the top right of the photo- that’s where we were!)
 The slippery steps led us to an unbelievable view looking down below.

 Black sand beaches of Reynisfjara– This world famous beach was like nothing we had ever seen before!
 Gray pebbles, dark sand, basalt sea stacks, rocky pyramids towering over us.
 The impressively strong, high waves crashing into the shore and gusts of wind were scary and wonderful all wrapped into one spectacular visit.